-Type of Reporting Source/Sequence Number Interfield Review (Interfield Edit 04)
+Type of Reporting Source/Sequence Number Interfield Review (used by edit: IF04 3)

 This data item is used to identify whether a case was reviewed and coding confirmed for cases where the second or subsequent primary added to a patient's record was a Death Certificate Only (DCO) case.
 The DCO case should be reviewed to determine that it is not a metastasis from the prior primary.